 - Information you give us (Submitted information): This is information you give us about you by registering on our Website or by corresponding with us.
 For example, the personal information we collect from you will include your name, billing address, delivery address, e-mail address and telephone number and your product/services selection.
 This allows Tower Bridge to fulfil your order.
 For certain events it may be necessary to collect data from other members of a booking party, other than the booking lead.
 Any payment information you provide via credit/debit card details are not retained by Tower Bridge and are processed through a secure server operated by Tower Bridge’s Payment Service Provider.
 If you contact us we will keep a record of that correspondence.
 We may ask you about your access requirements.

-- To send you communications by electronic means (emails and e-newsletters) in order to inform you of other relevant news and related to Tower Bridge and the Monument
+- To send you communications by electronic means (emails and e-newsletters) in order to inform you of other relevant news, including promotions, and products related to Tower Bridge and the Monument

 - The personal data collected by Tower Bridge is evaluated periodically to determine whether it still needs to be held subject to any legal retention periods i.e. financial data being held for six years.